Chicken fried venison is tenderized, breaded, and fried golden brown before being smothered in a luxurious country gravy.

 Dribble in the milk, a few splashes at a time, allowing the liquid to fully incorporate before adding additional splashes.
 Adding milk slowly prevents lumps from forming.
 As the gravy thins out more milk can be added at a time.
 Continue until all milk has been added.

 Finish the gravy by bringing it to a simmer and cooking until it thickens.
 At this time season it generously with salt and pepper.
-It is important to be tasting the gravy as you season it to ensure the flavor comes out.
+It is important to taste the gravy as you season it to ensure the flavor comes out.
 You want it to taste salted, but not salty.

 Tip: If the gravy is too thin, just simmer it longer, it will thicken as it simmers.
 If the gravy is too thick, dribble a small amount of milk in to thin it back out.